 I don’t quite understand this law but it is what it is for now.
 This means that there is a whole sector of people who will fall between the cracks and will receive no compensation during this crisis.
 I expect more requests for help from the elderly in the near future as this outbreak continues.

 Prime Minister Netanyahu announced last night that Israel will be under a mandatory 7-day lockdown to stem the spread of the Wuhan Coronavirus while schools will remain closed to the end of Passover at a minimum.

-We can only leave our homes to go to the doctor, the pharmacy, food shopping or your place of work if it is still working.
-If stopped by the police and you are not on your way to one of the four places, you will be fined up to seven thousand shekel’s; that is about $2000 USD
+We can only leave our homes to go to the doctor, the pharmacy, food shopping or your place of work if it is still open.
+If stopped by the police and you are not on your way to one of the four places, you will be fined up to seven thousand shekel’s.
+That is about $2000 USD!

 With all this being said… none of this is our difficult situation.
-Our “difficult situation” is… that at this difficult time we are all in, we are coming to you to asking for your help and support; even when you are facing many of the same challenges we are now facing.
-We try not to ask for help and most of the time we just write a story and leave it up to you to respond or not so this is quite out of the norm for us to do and I apologize if anyone is offended at this time, I understand your anxiety as well.
+Our “difficult situation” is… that at this difficult time we are all in, we are coming to you to ask for your help and support…….even though you are facing many of the same challenges we are now facing.
+We try not to ask for help and most of the time we just write a story and leave it up to you to respond or not, so this is quite out of the norm for us to do and I apologize if anyone is offended at this time, I understand your anxiety as well.

 We pray G-D keeps you save and healthy through this and heals our land.